Iron Chef America: Special battles

 ICA will occasionally stage special themed battles, generally during the holiday period.
 The first of these was held on November 12, 2006.
 A special 90-minute episode of Iron Chef America pitted two guest Food Network personalities, Giada De Laurentiis and Rachael Ray, the latter of whom does not consider herself a chef due to lack of formal training, against each other after they each received tips and training from Iron Chefs Bobby Flay and Mario Batali, respectively.
 While the early part of the episode made it appear as though it would be a head-to-head battle, the chairman announced just prior to the secret ingredient reveal that it would in fact be a tag-team battle, with each of the women joined by the Iron Chef who trained her.
 The secret ingredient for the special was cranberries.
-The expanded timeframe allowed for longer cuts of the competition hour and the tasting segments to be presented, and the show as a whole had a more laid-back feel than regular ICA episodes.
-Plenty of joking and good-natured ribbing took place on both sides of the kitchen, such as Batali's effort to "bribe" the judges with cranberry bellini cocktails.
+The expanded timeframe allowed for longer cuts of the competition hour and the tasting segments to be presented.
 The battle was won by Iron Chef Batali and guest chef Ray.

 A second special holiday episode premiered on Sunday, November 25, 2007.
 This special, titled Iron Chef America: All Star Holiday Dessert Battle, paired Iron Chef Cat Cora and popular Food Network personality Paula Deen against fellow Food Network chefs Tyler Florence and Robert Irvine, with sugar as the secret ingredient.
-While this special was the usual 60-minutes in length, the tone was similar to the previous ICA special, with much "smack talking" and teasing among the four chefs.
 Iron Chef Cora and guest chef Deen's team emerged victorious.

 On October 26, 2008, a Halloween battle took place between Iron Chef Michael Symon and former Next Iron Chef competitor Chris Cosentino.
-The theme ingredient was offal (organ meats, pig trotters, coxcombs, etc.), an ingredient with which each of the chefs is known to cook routinely.
+The theme ingredient was offal (organ meats, pig trotters, coxcombs, and others), an ingredient with which each of the chefs is known to cook routinely.
 Igor and the Monster from the Broadway production of Young Frankenstein also made a special appearance, assisting with the presentation of the secret ingredient.
 The victory went to Iron Chef Symon.